jpwilliams000/rewardpoints/README.md

 <p><strong>Mock Data</strong><br />
 &nbsp; &nbsp; 16 records are located within data.sql file.

-** Optionally, thousands of more can be generated via the RandomDataGenerator class.
-Just change the number of records to any number desired../>
+** Optionally, thousands of more records can be generated via the RandomDataGenerator class.
+Just change the local variable 'number of records' to any number desired../>

 ![](src/main/resources/static/documentationImages/embeddedDBPhoto.png)